seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 'Faith, I must leave thee, love, and shortly too;
 My operant powers their functions leave to do:
 And thou shalt live in this fair world behind,
-Honour'd, beloved; and haply one as kind
+Honor'd, beloved; and haply one as kind
-For husband shalt thou--
+For husband shalt thou-

 **Player Queen**
 O, confound the rest!